Certification Level 1

-This comprehensive course introduces government officials and international affairs professionals to the fundamentals of diplomatic practice and prepares them for the challenges they will face in their work.
+This comprehensive five-day course introduces government officials and international affairs professionals to the fundamentals of diplomatic practice and prepares them for the challenges they will face in their work.
 It provides an overview of the national and international diplomacy systems, as well as insight into policy-making and implementation, diplomatic protocol, the functions and management of embassies and consulates, the line between being a public official and a private citizen, immunities and much more.
 The course is a highly interactive experience, with role-playing and simulation exercises.
 An important part of the program is its networking aspect, which helps to start professional relationships between and among piers from various institutions and countries.

-BEHIND THE SCENES OF A DIPLOMATIC MISSION
+MANAGING A DIPLOMATIC MISSION

 This course provides insight into the structure and operations of embassies, consulates and other diplomatic missions, with an emphasis on the many moving — and often competing — parts of daily leadership and management.
 It offers real-life case studies and exercises with immediate practical application.